Unit Testing: Is It Worth the Effort?

 Dependency mocking means you have to write test code that emulates your dependencies which are, by definition, part of the implementation.

 As we have seen in the previous section, if the behaviour doesn’t change, your tests shouldn’t, too, even if the underlying implementation has changed.

 In fact, in the same survey, researchers reported the following observation:

 If you have not tried it before, you only need to spend very little time doing it to appreciate how difficult and time-consuming it can be.

-You change one column in a certain table, and then hundreds of test cases need to be refactored.
+If you change one column in a certain table, hundreds of test cases must be refactored.

-Again, this is a direct implication of the basic test “unit” choice.
+Again, this directly implies the basic test “unit” choice.